eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 ![pinterest]({{ site.url }}{{ site.baseurl }}/assets/newsletter/pinterest.png){: class="thumbnail-img" width="120" height="auto"}
 And now — Pinterest.
 Another very thoughtful and pragmatic [piece from them](https://medium.com/pinterest-engineering/pinnersage-multi-modal-user-embedding-framework-for-recommendations-at-pinterest-bfd116b49475){: target="_blank"}.

 Here as well, the general idea is to embed users/items into some space.
 However, having a single vector for user works bad — no matter how good the network is it won't be able to represent all the clusters of user's interests.
 Another approach (the same as Avito takes above) is to represent **a user via embeddings of items** that he is interested in.
-But averaging of embeddings works bad for the longer-term user interests (e.g. paintings and shoes average to a salad).
+But averaging of embeddings works bad for the longer-term user interests (e.g. [paintings and shoes average to a salad](https://miro.medium.com/max/1400/0*KB50oLyVlnzoGuen){: target="_blank"}).
 The solution?

 Run **clustering** on the user's actions and take **medoids** (like centroids, but should be an existing item) from the most important clusters.
 Find similar items to those medoids.